Noble savage: Benjamin Franklin

+Benjamin Franklin was critical of government indifference to the Paxton Boys massacre of the Susquehannock in Lancaster County, Pennsylvania in December 1763.
+Within weeks of the murders, he published A Narrative of the Late Massacres in Lancaster County, in which he referred to the Paxton Boys as "Christian white savages" and called for judicial punishment of those who carried the Bible in one hand and a hatchet in the other.

+When the Paxton Boys led an armed march on Philadelphia in February 1764, with the intent of killing the Moravian Lenape and Mohican who had been given shelter there, Franklin recruited associators including Quakers to defend the city and led a delegation that met with the Paxton leaders at Germantown outside Philadelphia.
+The marchers dispersed after Franklin convinced them to submit their grievances in writing to the government.

-Benjamin Franklin, who had good relations with American Indians during the French and Indian War (1754–1763), protested against the legal authorities’ indifference to the Paxton Boys massacre of Indian women and children at Conestoga, Pennsylvania, in December 1763.
-To temper and control the racial violence of the white population, Franklin organized a Quaker militia to strengthen the local government in policing the entire colonial community to prevent further attacks against the local Indian populace.
-In the pamphlet Remarks Concerning the Savages of North America (1784), Franklin especially noted the racism inherent to the colonists using the word savage as synonym for the North American natives:
+In his 1784 pamphlet Remarks Concerning the Savages of North America, Franklin especially noted the racism inherent to the colonists using the word savage as a synonym for indigenous people:

-Franklin used the white colonists’ massacres to describe and identify the vigilante Paxton Boys as “Christian white savages”, and called for the judicial punishment of men and women who carried the Bible in one hand and a hatchet in the other.
-Franklin also praised the way of life of the Indians, their customs of hospitality, their councils of government, and acknowledged that some white men had foregone civilization to live like an Indian, but that the opposite rarely occurred, because few Indians chose civilization over savagery.
+Franklin praised the way of life of indigenous people, their customs of hospitality, their councils of government, and acknowledged that while some Europeans had foregone civilization to live like a "savage", the opposite rarely occurred, because few indigenous people chose "civilization" over "savagery".

 Jean-Jacques Rousseau

 Like the Earl of Shaftesbury in the Inquiry Concerning Virtue, or Merit (1699), Jean-Jacques Rousseau likewise believed that Man is innately good, and that urban civilization, characterized by jealousy, envy, and self-consciousness, has made men bad in character.
 In Discourse on the Origins of Inequality Among Men (1754), Rousseau said that in the primordial state of nature, man was a solitary creature who was not méchant (bad), but was possessed of an "innate repugnance to see others of his kind suffer."

-Moreover, as the philosophe of the Jacobin radicals of the French Revolution (1789–1799), ideologues accused Rousseau of claiming that the noble savage was a real type of man, despite the term not appearing in work written by Rousseau; in addressing The Supposed Primitivism of Rousseau’s Discourse on Inequality (1923), the academic Arthur O. Lovejoy said that:
+Moreover, as the philosophe of the Jacobin radicals of the French Revolution (1789–1799), ideologues accused Rousseau of claiming that the mythical noble savage was a real type of man, despite the term not appearing in work written by Rousseau; in addressing The Supposed Primitivism of Rousseau’s Discourse on Inequality (1923), the academic Arthur O. Lovejoy said that:

 In the Discourse on the Origins of Inequality, Rousseau said that the rise of humanity began a "formidable struggle for existence" between the species man and the other animal species of Nature.
 That under the pressure of survival emerged le caractère spécifique de l'espèce humaine, the specific quality of character, which distinguishes man from beast, such as intelligence capable of "almost unlimited development", and the faculté de se perfectionner, the capability of perfecting himself.